soffes/blog/published/2013-12-04-custom-controls-in-footage/custom-controls-in-footage.markdown

 ---
-title: Custom Controls in Footage
+tags:
+- video
-categories: video screencast
+- screencast
 ---

+# Custom Controls in Footage

 I've been working on app called [Footage](http://footageapp.com) with my good friend [Drew Wilson](https://twitter.com/drewwilson) (we made [Roon](https://roon.io) together).
 Footage is a video editor app he's been working on for awhile.
 Drew hired me to make the effects system and to come up with a way for some designer friends to make effects.